Chef Nate Keller ’99, The Quality of CIA Students

-Cooking always came naturally to Chef Nate Keller ’99, Director of Food at Zesty, the largest corporate caterer in San Francisco.
-Raised by a single mother in Sacramento, CA, Nate learned to cook early on utilizing many fresh vegetables from the ever-present garden in the back yard.
+Cooking always came naturally to Chef Nate Keller ’99, Director of Corporate Dining at Comcast.
+Raised by a single mother in Sacramento, CA, Nate learned to cook early on utilizing many fresh vegetables from the ever-present garden in the backyard.
 After high school and unsure of his future, Nate chose to forego college to travel for a time.
 Returning home Nate realized he wanted to cook.

 A trip to New York City gave him the chance to visit The Culinary Institute of America’s Hyde Park campus.
 “I walked in the door and knew this was the place for me.
 Being surrounded by people who are so passionate about food was a revelation.
 There were others just like me who could happily talk about food all day.
 I felt I had found my calling and enjoyed it so much that it didn’t seem like work to me.”

 “At the CIA you learn the fundamentals and work ethic that are an integral part of the profession,” Nate says.
 “In school I learned basic skills and core knowledge.
 During my CIA externship I learned how absolutely committed you must be to the profession.
 I was shown what level of commitment it takes to be an amazing chef and leader and it made me a better student.
 Having the CIA on my resume open doors for me and gave me the opportunity that would lead me to where I am today.”

 Working at a Little Start Up

 That opportunity came in 2003 when Nate was offered a position as a sous chef at a young start up called Google.
 He was the culinary team’s ninth hire.
 By the time Nate left in 2008 he was leading a world-renowned food program with a culinary team of 675 serving 40,000 meals a day.